 The conference featured five keynotes by Prof. Krzysztof Janowicz from University of Vienna, Bart Rosseau from Digitaal Vlaanderen, Prof. Wim Hardyns from Ghent University (UGent), Prof. Sofie Van Hoecke from UGent-imec, and Prof. Sidharta Gautama from UGent.

-A total of 48 oral presentations have been given in 12 single-stream sessions over three days.
-The conference also featured two interactive sessions, consisting of 4 showcases and 22 posters.
+A total of 50 oral presentations have been given in 10 single-stream sessions over the two and half days.
+Another 4 showcases were presented all the conference.
 These oral presentations, showcases and posters provide a general picture of recent research activities related to the domain of LBS.
-Such activities emerged in the last years, especially concerning issues of outdoor/indoor positioning, smart environment, spatial modeling, personalization, context-awarenesss, cartographic communication, novel user interfaces, crowdsourcing, social media, big data analysis, usability and privacy.
+Such activities emerged in the last years, especially concerning issues of GeoAI, outdoor/indoor positioning, smart environment, spatial modeling, personalization, context-awarenesss, cartographic communication, novel user interfaces, crowdsourcing, social media, big data analysis, usability and privacy.

 The conference also featured a “Best Paper session” on the 3rd conference day.

 The best full paper award at LBS2023 went to Eva Nuhn, Kai Hamburger and Sabine Timpf from University of Augsburg, Germany for their full paper on “Mapping olfactory cues for wayfinding – A theoretical approach and an empirical study”.

 The winner of the best short paper award at LBS2023 is “Towards Personalized Pedestrian Route Recommendation Based on Implicit Visual Preference”, authored by Lin Che, Martin Raubal and Peter Kiefer from ETH Zurich.

 A selection of peer-reviewed full papers will be published in the Journal of Location Based Services.
 Accepted work in progress submissions are included in the conference online proceeding.